Freight Shipping Marks You Should Know When Import from China

 - Other substances are potentially hazardous regardless of whether they match the criteria described above.

-If you have any shipping marks issues when you import from Chia, please contact us to get a help.
+If you have any shipping marks issues when you import from China, please contact us to get a help.
 We can help you consolidate your shipments from China, and label the correct shipping marks.